dask/dask/docs/source/related-work.rst

 extensively for more sophisticated algorithms that require non-trivial communication patterns.

-The distributed executor includes a dynamic task scheduler capable of managing deep data dependencies between tasks.
+The distributed client includes a dynamic task scheduler capable of managing deep data dependencies between tasks.
 The IPython parallel docs include `a recipe`_ for executing task graphs with data dependencies.
 This same idea is core to all of ``distributed``, which uses a dynamic task scheduler for all